 - The shipment arrived on time.
 Free one-day shopping is the best thing since pizza and Game of Thrones.
 I opened this package in the honor of the King of the North and the Mother of Dragons!

 - Here we have the main hub in the middle.

 Next to it are the two keyfob in ziploc bag that allows you to Arm/Disarm/Panic/Stay Arm the system.
 At the bottom right are our PIR motion sensors and the top are the 5 sets of door and windows sensors.

 The other bags on the left are mounting brackets and batteries for PIR motion sensors, landline cable, USB, charger and bracket for the main hub.
 Last of all, the bag right above the manual booklet contains double-sided tapes for door/windows sensors.
 The spatula is for cooking and not included in the kit.

 - First, let’s assemble the PIR motion sensors.

 The batteries have interesting and ambitious name.
 I think it could run for President.

-7. Now it’s time to bring all those sensors, mounting screws and double-sided tapes around the house for installation.
-Remember on the ADT ad, you are doing a $99 work here.
+- Now it’s time to bring all those sensors, mounting screws and double-sided tapes around the house for installation.
+Remember the ADT ad?
+You are actually doing a $99 installation work here.

-There are many to mount the door and windows sensors, but I highly recommend drilling holes and putting up screws in hot area such as in the Garage; since tapes are prone to fail on high heat.
+There are many to mount the door and windows sensors, but I highly recommend drilling holes and putting up screws in hot area such as in the Garage; since tapes are prone to fail on inn the summer heat.

 Open and close the door for testing.
 If the LED is not lit when you open, you are installing the sensors incorrectly.
 They don’t necessarily have to be sticking like pea and carrot to each other but the arrows must face.